 Despite being located outside of the capitalist democratic triad, North Korea is also included in this course.
 Its presence has enormously shaped the political systems of the other three (especially those of Japan and South Korea).
 Its origins in the Japanese empire illustrate the alternative political trajectories that can emanate out of a common historical lineage.

-The comparative approach taken here means that this course is not suited to students with a single-country interest.
+The comparative approach taken here means that this module is not suited to students with a single-country interest.

 - An understanding of the origins, characteristics and dynamics of the political systems of Northeast Asia